AtticusKuhn/pythonChatBotExample/README.md

 to experiment and play with the features in a project.
 This template is intended for beginner to mid lever Python learners to use with project-based learning.
 By customizing this chatbot and adding more features, the beginner will learn more about python by using it.
+This project is intentionally not in a finished state because the goal is to get beginners to finish it, so it is in a starter state.
 # Example Output
 here is some sample output
 ```